+2.26.
 Mounting Parts

-Table 3 lists the mounting parts to be used with these compressors.
+All ZP16-44K3 and ZP34-61K5 compressors have extruded grommet mounting holes, so the grommet must have a relief cut into the main body to accommodate the down-turned lip of the hole.
+Table 5 lists the mounting parts kits to be used with these compressors.
 Many OEM customers buy the mounting parts directly from the supplier, but Emerson's grommet design and durometer recommendation should be followed for best vibration reduction through the mounting feet.
 Please see AE4-1111 for grommet mounting suggestions and supplier addresses.

+2.27.
 Single Phase Starting Characteristics